-Exhibit No. Description Prior Filing or Sequential Page Numbers Herein 10.9 a 2007 Equity Incentive Plan (as amended through September 26, 2008) Exhibit Number 10.11 to Form 10-K for the year ended September 30, 2008 10.10a 2010 Incentive Compensation Plan Exhibit A to 2011 Proxy Statement 10.11 Sale and Purchase Agreement by and among Mr. Jorg Christian Saueressig, Mr. Karl Wilhelm Saueressig, Mr. Jakob Heinrich Saueressig, Mr. Reinhart Zech Von Hymen and Matthews International Corporation Exhibit Number 10.1 to Form 8-K dated May 12, 2008 10.12 Sale and Purchase and Transfer Agreement Regarding the Sale and Purchase and Transfer of a Partnership Interest in Saueressig GmbH & Co.
-KG dated June 2, 2010 Exhibit Number 10.14 to Form 10-K for the year ended September 30, 2010 10.13 Sale and Purchase and Transfer Agreement B Regarding the Sale and Purchase and Transfer of a Partnership Interest in Saueressig GmbH & Co.
-KG dated March 29, 2011 Exhibit Number 10.1 to Form 10-Q for the quarter ended March 31, 2011 14.1 Form of Code of Ethics Applicable to Executive Management Exhibit Number 14.1 to Form 10-K for the year ended September 30, 2004 21 Subsidiaries of the Registrant Filed Herewith 23 Consent of Independent Registered Public Accounting Firm Filed Herewith 31.1 Certification of Principal Executive Officer for Joseph C. Bartolacci Filed Herewith 31.2 Certification of Principal Financial Officer for Steven F. Nicola Filed Herewith 32.1 Certification Pursuant to 18 U.S.C.
+Exhibit No. Description Prior Filing or Sequential Page Numbers Herein 10.10 a 2007 Equity Incentive Plan (as amended through September 26, 2008) Exhibit Number 10.11 to Form 10-K for the year ended September 30, 2008 10.11 a 2010 Incentive Compensation Plan Exhibit A to 2011 Proxy Statement 14.1 Form of Code of Ethics Applicable to Executive Management Exhibit Number 14.1 to Form 10-K for the year ended September 30, 2004 21 Subsidiaries of the Registrant Filed Herewith 23 Consent of Independent Registered Public Accounting Firm Filed Herewith 31.1 Certification of Principal Executive Officer for Joseph C. Bartolacci Filed Herewith 31.2 Certification of Principal Financial Officer for Steven F. Nicola Filed Herewith 32.1 Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, of Joseph C. Bartolacci Filed Herewith 32.2 Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, of Steven F. Nicola Filed Herewith